cpacker/MemGPT/README.md

     memgpt --archival_storage_files="memgpt/personas/examples/preload_archival/*.txt" --persona=memgpt_doc --human=basic
     ```

-If you would like to load your own local files into MemGPT's archival memory, run the command above but replace `--archival_storage_files="memgpt/personas/examples/preload_archival/*.txt"` with your own file glob expression (enclosed in quotes).
+If you would like to load your local files into MemGPT's archival memory, run the command above but replace `--archival_storage_files="memgpt/personas/examples/preload_archival/*.txt"` with your file glob expression (enclosed in quotes).

 #### Enhance with embeddings search
 In the root `MemGPT` directory, run